-Double Major within the BSPS Program Requirements
+Double Major within the B.S.P.S.
+Program Requirements

-- All program requirements for both majors have to be successfully fulfilled. - Internship for both majors should be taken at different semesters. - A minimum of 150 semester hours for any dual majors is required.
+- All program requirements for both majors have to be successfully fulfilled. - Internship for both majors should be taken at different semesters and student will pay a total of 6 terms of practicum fees. - A minimum of 150 semester hours for any dual majors is required.
 For MBC and PTOX dual majors, a minimum of 39 major elective hours is required.